 Table of Contents

-How can one obtain citizenship in Cyprus through naturalization?
+How can one obtain citizenship in Cyprus through naturalization in 2024?

 Naturalization refers to a lengthy process through which a foreigner is entitled to apply for citizenship.
 The first requirement to fulfill when applying for citizenship through naturalization is to be the holder of a Cyprus permanent residence permit.

-The rules on citizenship through naturalization are given by the Civil Registry Law.
+The rules on citizenship through naturalization when moving to Cyprus are given by the Civil Registry Law.
 According to the Civil Registry and Migration Department, the basic requirements are the following:

 - a foreigner can apply for naturalization after 5 or 7 years of legal stay in this country – this means that the foreigner must be the holder of a residence permit in Cyprus;